Electrostat-Lab/svg-scraper/README.md

 This project aims at helping application UI developers and front-end engineers to make the full use of the powerful scalables of GNOME and Mate projects.

-Note:
+Notes:
-    - Please, check the licence of the included projects before using their scalables in your apps, the licences are packed at the `View-Licence` section.
+- Please, check the licence of the included projects before using their scalables in your apps, the licences are packed at the [LICENCES](https://github.com/Software-Hardware-Codesign/svg-scraper/tree/master/licences) section.
 - If you have more svgs to extract (xfce or others for example), clone and run the script.

 <details>
 <summary>Example of the script output:</summary>